-Thank you for considering GREENWOOD VILLAGE as your next residence.
-GREENWOOD VILLAGE is a multifamily housing property that provides affordable units to households earning 80% and below the area median income in Pend Oreille County.
-This property is designated as an elderly property, meaning qualified households must include a tenant, co-tenant or spouse who is age 62 years or older and/or disabled of any age.
+Thank you for considering MURRAY APARTMENTS as your next residence.
+MURRAY APARTMENTS is a multifamily housing property that provides affordable units to households earning 80% and below the area median income in Bonner County.

 This property is funded by the USDA Rural Development Multifamily Housing program.
 Eligible households must qualify under the restrictive income limits and regulations set out by this program.